-- Sweep or vacuum at regular intervals or, alternatively, wash down the area and collect and/or treat, and properly dispose of the washdown water. - Store material in appropriate containers. - Keep all dumpster lids closed when not in use.
-For dumpsters and roll off boxes that do not have lids and could leak, ensure that discharges have a control (e.g., secondary containment).
-Consistent with Part 1.2.2, the permit does not authorize dry weather discharges from dumpsters or roll off boxes. - Minimize the potential for waste, garbage and floatable debris to be discharged by keeping exposed areas free of such materials, or by intercepting them before they are discharged.
+- Sweep or vacuum at regular intervals or, alternatively, wash down the area and collect and/or treat, and properly dispose of the wash down water; - Store material in appropriate containers; - Keep all dumpster lids closed when not in use.
+For dumpster and roll off boxes that do not have lids and could leak, ensure that discharges have a control (e.g., secondary containment).
+Consistent with Part 1.1.3 above, this permit does not authorize dry weather discharges from dumpsters or roll off boxes. - Minimize the potential for waste, garbage and floatable debris to be discharged by keeping exposed areas free of such materials, or by intercepting them before they are discharged.